 Drs.
-Modur and Ortstadt are responsible for interpretation of polysomnograms performed at the Parkland Memorial Hospital Neurophysiology Laboratory, which houses a two-bed sleep laboratory directed by the Department of Neurology and Neurotherapeutics, and performs approximately 50 sleep studies per month.
+Modur and Ortstadt are responsible for interpretation of polysomnograms performed at the Parkland Memorial Hospital Neurophysiology Laboratory, which houses a two-bed sleep laboratory directed by the Department of Neurology and Neurotherapeutics, and perform approximately 50 sleep studies per month.
 Neurophysiology fellows rotating in epilepsy and EEG also obtain experience in polysomnogram interpretation at his facility.
 Plans are being made for significant expansion of the sleep laboratory with the construction of the new Parkland outpatient clinic facility.

 The demand for sleep medicine consultation and specialty care has grown considerably since the center opened in 2007, and plans for expansion of the clinic are being developed.
-Both Medicine and Neurology are recruiting additional fellowship-trained sleep medicine physicians to join the faculty and expand the Center staff.
+Both Internal Medicine and Neurology and Neurotherapeutics are recruiting additional fellowship-trained sleep medicine physicians to join the faculty and expand the Center staff.
 Neurology Residents are encouraged to spend an elective month seeing patients and reading polysomnograms at the Center.
 Neurophysiology fellows each obtain brief sleep medicine patient care experience there.

 A one-year Sleep Medicine Fellowship Program is currently being developed by Dr. Carter, with sponsorship and administrative support through the Department of Psychiatry.
 ACGME accreditation for two fellowship positions per year is expected to be granted in November 2011.
 Sleep medicine fellows would rotate among the sleep centers at Children's Medical Center, Dallas Veterans Affairs Medical Center, Sleep Medicine Associates of Texas, and the UT Southwestern University Hospital Sleep and Breathing Disorders Clinic.
 It is expected that two additional fellowship positions will be added within five years.